CheskaGatus/Excel-Kickstarter/README.md

 40000 to 44999
 45000 to 49999
 Greater than or equal to 50000
 Used COUNTIFS() formula to count how many successful, failed, and canceled projects were created with goals within those ranges listed above.
-Populate the Number Successful, Number Failed, and Number Canceled columns with this data.
+Populated the Number Successful, Number Failed, and Number Canceled columns with this data.
 Added up each of the values in the Number Successful, Number Failed, and Number Canceled columns to populate the Total Projects column.
 Computed for the percentage of projects which were successful, failed, or were canceled per goal range.
 Used a line chart to visualize the relationship between a goal's amount and its chances at success, failure, or cancellation.

-Data Analysis report in Microsoft Word states three conclusions about Kickstarter campaigns, limitations of this dataset and some other possible tables/graphs that can be created
+10) Data Analysis report in Microsoft Word states three conclusions about Kickstarter campaigns, limitations of this dataset and some other possible tables/graphs that can be created.